Sea-to-Sky Highway Improvement Project British Columbia, Canada

 The S2S consortium includes Macquarie Group (project manager), Peter Kiewit Sons Co (design-builder), Hatch Mott MacDonald (HMM) (engineers and design), JJM Construction, ND Lea, McElhanney Engineering Services Ltd, Miller Paving and Capilano Highway Services.

-The project is one of the first public private partnerships (PPP) to be started in North America.
-The PPP project is one with a difference, in that it involves both private and public segments.
+The project was one of the first public private partnerships (PPP) to be started in North America.
+The PPP project was one with a difference, in that it involved both private and public segments.

-The S2S Transportation Group has a $400m capital component in its contract to design, build, finance and operate a highway via a 25-year performance-based contract.
+The S2S Transportation Group had a $400m capital component in its contract to design, build, finance and operate a highway via a 25-year performance-based contract.

 In addition, the Province of British Columbia has itself invested $200m into another section of the project.